Dinakaran

 Dinakaran is a Tamil daily newspaper distributed in Tamil Nadu, India.
 It was founded by K. P. Kandasamy in 1977 and is currently owned by media conglomerate Sun Group's Sun Network.
-Dinakaran is the second largest circulated Tamil daily in India after Dina Thanthi as of 2015.
-It is printed in 12 cities across India.
+Dinakaran was the second largest circulated Tamil daily in India after Dina Thanthi as of 2015.

 Dinakaran was founded in 1977 by K. P. Kandasamy after he split from Dina Thanthi owned by his father-in-law S. P. Adithanar during the split of All India Anna Dravida Munnetra Kazhagam from Dravida Munnetra Kazhagam.
 In 2005, the newspaper was acquired from K. P. K. Kumaran by Kalanithi Maran's Sun Group.

-Dinakaran is published from 12 cities in India namely Bengaluru, Chennai, Coimbatore, Madurai, Mumbai, New Delhi, Nagercoil, Puducherry, Salem, Tiruchirappalli, Tirunelveli and Vellore.
-As of 2014, the newspaper has a circulation of 1,215,583.
+Dinakaran is published from 12 cities in India: Bengaluru, Chennai, Coimbatore, Madurai, Mumbai, New Delhi, Nagercoil, Puducherry, Salem, Tiruchirappalli, Tirunelveli and Vellore.
+As of 2014, the newspaper had a circulation of 1,215,583.